 - Failing of the downstream equipment due to the accumulation of solids, human hair, and other particles/items which are flushed in the toilet

-- In case of vacuum plant, loss of vacuum in the system is very common which may happen due to pipe or valve leakages
+- In the case of vacuum plant, loss of vacuum in the system is very common which may happen due to the pipe or valve leakages

 - The sewage pipes, which carry the raw sewage to the holding tank or to the STP are liable to corrosion and wastage.
 This may lead to getting stuck, affecting the whole operation of the sewage system

 - The biological plant or aerobic digestion based system operates due to the presence of bacteria, which helps in decomposing the raw sewage.
 If proper care is not taken, for e.g the blower is not providing air or chemical or unapproved cleaning agent is used in the cabin toilet, it may lead to the killing of the bacteria

 - The discharge pump is fitted with level sensors, which autostart or stops the pump at the appropriate level.
 The mechanical level controller tends to face issues as solids and debris will collect over the float, making it inoperational and not allowing the pump to start or stop